 Termites live in groups or colonies up to several million in number.
 In any colony there are various different forms called castes.
 Worker castes are for food supply and tunneling.
 Soldier castes defend the colony against intruders and reproductive castes are for future generations and colony survival.
 Reproductive termites are often referred to as alates.
 The worker and soldier castes are sterile.
 All termites consume cellulose (found in timber, paper, cardboard, grass etc.) as their food source.

 Give us a call 1800 686 299 to book your termite inspection.

-Termites are often associated with mounds seen in Northern Australia or dense forest areas, but they also form subterranean nests in root systems of trees and timber stumps.
 In Melbourne termites nest in many interesting, unusual places such as soil fill, old building materials under premises, cavity walls and hidden voids under buildings.
-We have even found them nesting in timber false floors between concrete floors in commercial high-rise buildings.
-You might find them under concrete slabs in patios, verandas, and paths around your premises.
-They also nest in eucalypts, peppercorns, and imported oak, elms etc.
+We have found them nesting in timber false floors between concrete floors in commercial high-rise buildings.
+You can find them under concrete slabs in patios, verandas, and paths around your premises.
+They also nest in eucalyptus, peppercorns, and imported oak, elms etc.